Brown Butter Pumpkin Oatmeal Cookies

 Instructions

-- Blot the pumpkin: Line a medium bowl with 2 paper towels.
+1. Blot the pumpkin: Line a medium bowl with a double layer of paper towels.
 Place the pumpkin puree in the bowl.
-Using another paper towel, press down to blot excess moisture out of the pumpkin.
+Using another paper towel, press down to blot excess moisture from the pumpkin.
+You may need to repeat a couple of times with new paper towels.
 After blotting, you will have about 1 cup (225g) of pumpkin.
 Set aside.

-- Brown the butter: NOTE: If topping the cookies with the brown butter icing, you can brown the butter for both the cookies AND the icing together.
-Once it is all browned, divide and set aside 1/4 cup for the glaze.
-You can use it in step 8.
-The rest (about 1 cup) is for the cookies, used in step 5.
-In a light-colored skillet, melt the butter over medium heat, stirring or whisking constantly.
+2. Brown the butter: Brown the 16 Tablespoons of butter for the cookies together with the 4 Tablespoons for the glaze.
+Place all 20 pieces of butter in a light-colored skillet over medium heat.
+(Light-colored helps you determine when the butter begins browning.)
+Stir or whisk the butter constantly as it melts.
 Once melted, the butter will begin to foam.
 Keep stirring.
-After 5–8 minutes, the butter will begin browning.
-You’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
-Once browned, immediately remove from heat and pour into a heatproof glass bowl or liquid measuring cup, including all of the browned solids at the bottom of the pan.
-If you browned enough butter for the icing as well, divide and set aside 1/4 cup (2 ounces/60ml) brown butter for step 8.
-Allow brown butter to slightly cool while you continue.
+After 5–8 minutes, the butter will begin browning—you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
+As soon as the butter has browned, immediately remove from heat and pour it into a large heat-safe glass bowl or liquid measuring cup.
+Scrape up the browned solids at the bottom of the skillet and add them as well.
+Divide and set aside 2 Tbsp (28g) of the brown butter to use for the glaze in step 8.
+The rest of the brown butter will go in the cookie dough in step 5.
+Allow to slightly cool while you continue.

-- Make the icing: Give the 1/4 cup of brown butter you reserved for the icing a quick stir.
-If it’s no longer thin and liquid, warm it on the stove or in the microwave until liquid again.
-Whisk in the remaining icing ingredients until smooth.
-Dip the top of each cookie into the icing.
-Sprinkle each lightly with pumpkin pie spice, if desired.
+8. Make the glaze: Give the brown butter you reserved for the glaze a quick stir.
+If it’s no longer thin and liquid, warm it on the stove or in the microwave.
+Whisk in the confectioners’ sugar, milk, and vanilla extract until smooth.
+Lightly dip the top of each cookie into the glaze.
+Sprinkle a pinch of pumpkin pie spice on top of each glazed cookie, if desired.
+Return the cookies to the cooling rack and let sit until the glaze has set.
+Store covered tightly at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 Notes

-- Pumpkin: Squeeze as much of the moisture out of the pumpkin puree as you can before adding it to the cookie dough.
-I simply squeeze the puree with paper towels.
+4. Pumpkin: Make sure to use the can labeled “pure pumpkin puree,” not “pumpkin pie filling.”
+Blot as much of the moisture out of the pumpkin puree as you can before using it in the cookie dough.
+I simply squeeze the puree with paper towels and repeat with new paper towels until I can’t get any more moisture out.
 See photo in the post for a visual.
 This will help produce a less cakey cookie.
 Less moisture is a good thing in these cookies!

 These cookies are insane!!
 Even my daughter who hates oatmeal in any cookie loves these.
 I really appreciate the tip to squeeze the water from the pumpkin, the cookies are perfectly chewy.
 The browned butter takes these cookies to the next level, so if you skip that step, you are truly missing out on the best part of these babies!